 It typically uses the shoulder or butt of the hog.
 To be clear on the naming of the joints, the front leg of the hog can be split into two.

 Either cut can be used for this smoked pulled pork recipe and in this case I'm using the butt (albeit not the full shoulder because I'm only feeding my family).
-The butt is full of fat and connective tissue to it is perfect for slow roasting but fat is also an enemy as well as a friend, especially the fat that sits on the outside of the joint.
+Both the butt and the picnic are full of fat and connective tissue so it is perfect for slow roasting but fat is also an enemy as well as a friend, especially the fat that sits on the outside of the joint.

 If there's too much fat around the meat it will act as a protective layer and so any additional flavoring that you might want to add such as a rub will be completely negated.

-So the first job of preparing your pork butt for smoking is to make sure that all the skin and the vast majority of the fat is removed before you start
+So the first job of preparing your pork butt for smoking is to make sure that all the skin and the vast majority of the fat is removed before you start.
+Don't worry about this, your pork won't dry out when cooked.

 Pulled pork is traditionally served in burger buns with homemade barbecue sauce and a coleslaw side.
 Note that I haven't included these in this smoked pulled pork recipe list of ingredients.